 A graduate (designed for students who already hold a bachelor’s) or post-graduate (designed for students who have earned a master’s) certificate distills the healthcare administration coursework out of the college programs and presents it in a format that can take a year or less to progress through, and cost much less than a full degree.
 They are also frequently offered online and are designed to be convenient to working professionals.

-Considering Accreditation for Health Administration Degree Programs
+Considering Accreditation for MBA and MHA Degree Programs

 Almost all colleges you have ever heard of hold one of these accreditations already, so you don’t have to dig into the weeds to verify them.
 If you’re coming into the field with an undergraduate degree, this form of institutional accreditation is totally sufficient.

 Should You Become Certified as a Hospice Manager?